JachimmaChristian/Agile-Software-Development-Course-W-Udacity/README.md

 Agile accelerates product development cycles

-Agile teams can release products 50 to 80% faster than teams with traditional approach to product development.
+Agile teams can release products 50 to 80% faster than teams with more traditional approach to product development.

 **Differentiate between being agile and doing agile**

 **Diffrentiate between agile and waterfall approaches and where each makes sense**

+Efficiency vs effectiveness:

+If you’re only focused on going fast, you prioritize efficiency, if you’re trying to focus on innovation, creativity, and making sure you’re working on the right thing, you need to focus on effectiveness.

+Agile ensures a balanced approach whereby Agile Teams ensure there is a balance between speed and creativity.

 # Project: Launch Agile Transformation for WorldVisitz
 WorldVisitz is a Travel agency that is planning to launch a mobile application product.WorldVisitz executives have hired me to define an Agile delivery solution to transform their current traditional product development processes.
 I'll make two presentations one to the executive team and the other to the Agile team